*SAMPLE TEXT TO YOUR STATE LEGISLATORS*

 Dear [State Legislator],

-Maine and Minnesota have passed broad bans on products containing PFAS.
+Maine, Minnesota, and New Mexico have passed broad bans on products containing PFAS.

 Chemical companies like DuPont and 3M have covered up evidence of the dangerous human health and environmental impacts of PFAS since the 1960s.